keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 ## System Overview

 By the end of this page, here is what will be built.
-This system will be built in stages.
+The system will be built in stages.

 ![system overview](../assets/install01.png)